- What is included?

 - I probably should have started making track listings when I created my database, but I didn't.
 I only have song lists, which means there are no overtures, entractes, dance music, reprises, finales, etc. Some musicals have no songs as such, but are through-composed (like Sondheim's Passion).
 In such cases, where there are no song titles, I have used track listings.

 This database provides information about cast albums of stage musicals and recordings of film and TV musicals which were released on long-playing records and compact discs.
-Movie musicals and TV musicals which were not produced on stage appear in orange type, all others in black.
+Works which were first produced on film or on TV appear in orange type, all others in black.

 It wasn't always easy to determine what a musical is, and what not.
 A few concept albums just barely made it into the list.